Were your parents culture consumers?

 Maria Callas.
 From her I learned how to develop a narrative within a song, to tap into the emotional content.
 She’s a great teacher, even if one doesn’t have the range, the voice.
 And John Coltrane, for how to improvise—to explore and be responsible to the audience.

-Did your roommate Robert Mapplethorpe introduce you
+Did your roommate Robert Mapplethorpe introduce you to photography?

 I’ve taken pictures off and on throughout my life, of objects that seem humble but also resonate, like my father’s coffee cup, or Hermann Hesse’s typewriter, or Virginia Woolf’s bed.
 I was recently in Africa, and what I really liked [photographing] was the texture of the ground.